MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Add-PnPContentTypesFromContentTypeHub.md

 ```

 ### -ContentTypes
-The list of content type ids present in content type hub site that are required to be added/synced to the current site.
+The list of content type IDs present in the content type hub site that are required to be added/synced to the current site.

 ```yaml
 Type: List<String>